Riyadhr1O/filekey/README.md

 <br>

 > ⚠️ **Notes:**
-> - Because 1Password doesn't properly support PRF, it appears it won't work on any platform yet.
+> - 1Password, Proton Pass, and BitWarden won't work until they properly support PRF.
 > - Samsung Pass has been reported to work, despite not officially supporting PRF.
-> - Windows 10 and below do not support PRF, and thus won't work.
+> - Windows 10 and below does not support PRF, and thus won't work.
 > - Filekey will likely work with Chromium based browsers (e.g. Brave, Vivaldi, Opera)

 ---